Westlake Chemical (WLK) Q3 2017 Results - Earnings Call Transcript

 We certainly want to have a balance sheet that's strong and the financial metrics that we've told the rating agencies and the investors that we would be – continue to be focused, making sure that we have a strong investment grade balance sheet and that will be a continuance of our focus with the balance sheet.

 And of course we also look for making investments in opportunities that provide quick return opportunities, if there are debottleneck opportunities we'll do that.
-And of course we know that investors want and seek returns and so not only do we have a program where the dividends are paid by the company, but also we have a share buyback program that's been authorized as well.
+And of course we know that investors want and seek returns and so, not only do we have a program where the dividends are paid by the company, but also, we have a share buyback program that's been authorized as well.

-So, as I think about the use of capital, it's maintenance and reliability, maintaining the strong balance sheet, making sure that we're pursuing quick returning opportunities and expansion opportunities, if there are some, and then making sure there is a use of that capital to return that to investors.
+So, as I think about the use of capital, it's maintenance and reliability, maintaining the strong balance sheet, making sure that we're pursuing quick returning opportunities and often (35:23) expansion opportunities, if there are some, and then making sure there is a use of that capital, to return that to investors.

 Frank J. Mitsch - Wells Fargo Securities LLC